 A no-brainer for sautéing chicken, fish, and veggies, olive oil also adds rich flavor to dips, dressings, and spreads.
-It's a great alternative to vegetable oil in baked recipes, too.
-Go for regular olive oil when cooking and baking and reserve the pricier extra virgin for finishing touches.
+It’s a great alternative to vegetable oil in baked recipes, too.
+Go for regular olive oil when cooking and baking and reserve extra virgin for finishing touches.

 White wine vinegar

 White wine vinegar is milder tasting and less acidic than other vinegars, making it a versatile choice for dressings and marinades.
 It can also add bright flavor when stirred into rich, meaty dishes like stews and braises.